kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 1. Add a new file to your GitHub repository called "lab-3-client.yml” (or lab-3-client.properties).
 Add a key called "lucky-word" and a value of "Irish", "Rabbit's Foot", "Serendipity", or any other value of your choosing.

 1. Back in your project, create an application.yml (or application.properties) file in the root of your classpath (src/main/resources recommended).
 Add the key "spring.cloud.config.server.git.uri" and the value "https://github.com/"YOUR-GITHUB-ID"/ConfigData", substituting the value for Github ID and repository name as needed.

-Also set the “server.port” to 8001.
+1. Also within application.yml (or application.properties), set the “server.port” to 8001.

 8. Run the application.
 Open the URL [http://localhost:8001/lab-3-client/default/](http://localhost:8001/lab-3-client/default/).
 You should see the JSON result that will actually be used by Spring.
 If the server is not working, review the prior steps to find the issue before moving on.